hugopilot/8g-mod/README.md

-# 8 Graves's Shitty Bot
+# 8 Graves' Shitty Bot
 This is the moderation bot running on 8 Graves' server (running on bot 8 Graves Bot#1202).

 Features: